· 9 min read

 The more specifically a curriculum is built from a real place, the more universally it tends to apply — because it is built from genuine phenomena rather than abstracted standards.
 A child learning to observe a ghost crab's tracks is learning to observe.
 That skill works on a sidewalk crack, a puddle after rain, a bird at a window feeder.
 The specificity of the origin is what makes the transfer real.

-The Lighthouse and the Long View
+The Lookout and the Long View

 I have been thinking about that view as a metaphor for what place-based curriculum development makes possible.
 From the ground, inside any one ecosystem, the connections between them are invisible.
 You cannot see from the forest that the tide line is two hundred meters away, that the tracks on the beach were made by the same creatures whose burrows you passed in the dunes, that the alligator in the lagoon and the heron on the oyster bed are part of the same food web you are standing in the middle of.